Sobieck/memories-of-lisa-rae-mitchell-phd/README.md

 # memories-of-lisa-rae-mitchell-phd
-A place to share memories of Lisa Rae Mitchell
+A place to share memories of Lisa Rae Mitchell.
+Make a pull request or send contributions to Contribute@LisaMitchell.org

-Hi All.
-I forgot that a lot of people might want to send flowers.
-I really appreciate the thought, and if you've already sent them that is great.
-But I think I'd prefer it if you sent donations in Lisa's name to causes that she held dear to her heart.

-The first is helping with animals.
-We got all of our animals from the Central Missouri Humane Society. https://cmhspets.org/

-The next is ComoMobileAid.org.
-They help get resources to homeless folk, and they even help with pets.

-The third is borderkindness.org.
-They help keep refugees safe on the border of the US.

-And, finally, thetrevorproject.org.
-They run a crisis line for lbgtq+ people.
+## Obit

+Lisa Rae Mitchell passed on June 24, 2025 at her home in Columbia, MO.
+She is survived by her husband, Thomas Anderson Sobieck and her parents Ray and Robyn Mitchell.
+Lisa will also be missed by the Sobieck family.

+Born in Perth, Australia in September of 1974, Lisa earned three degrees: a Bachelor of Arts in Social Work, a Master of Arts in Religious Studies, and a PhD in Clinical Psychology.
+Lisa was a very kind, gentle, and empathetic woman who counseled many veterans at the Harry S. Truman Memorial Veterans’ Hospital in Columbia, MO.

+Lisa will be remembered for her beautiful tea parties she hosted for friends and family.
+Animals, nature, and the unfortunate were dear to her heart.

+In lieu of flowers her family requests:

+Central Missouri Humane Society - cmhspets.org
+Como Mobile Aid – ComoMobileAid.org
+Border Kindness – borderkindess.org
+The Trevor Project – thetrevorproject.org

+Remembrance services are pending.
+If you are interested in attending, please send an email to party@LisaMitchell.org

+Her husband is archiving digital materials related to Lisa at https://tinyurl.com/memories-of-lisa-mitchell.
+If you wish to contribute photos, stories, videos, audio, or anything please send the files to contribute@LisaMitchell.org